 Rich countries are responsible for the vast majority of the excess emissions that are causing climate breakdown, while the impacts fall disproportionately on communities in the global South.
 The climate crisis is playing out along colonial lines.

-Recent research finds that the countries of the global North are responsible for 92% of the excess emissions that are driving climate breakdown.1 The two biggest contributors are the United States (40%), and the EU-28 (28%).
+The two biggest contributors to excess emissions are the United States (38%) and the EU-28 (28%).
 Together with the rest of the global North, they are collectively responsible for 85%.
 China is responsible for 2%.
-Meanwhile, the rest of the global South, meaning all of Asia, Africa and Latin America, is responsible for only 8% of excess emissions.
-And this is from only a handful of countries: the majority of countries in the South remain within their fair share of the planetary boundary.
+Meanwhile, the rest of the global South, meaning all of Africa, Latin America and the rest of Asia, is responsible for only 11% of excess emissions.
+And this is from only a handful of countries: the majority of countries in the South remain within their fair shares of the planetary boundary.
 These results are based on a study published in The Lancet Planetary Health, updated with emissions data through 2019.1

 The atmosphere is a shared commons, on which all of us depend for our existence.
 The core economies have appropriated it for their own enrichment, with devastating consequences for all of life on Earth.

 This map shows the same data geographically.
-The nations in orange and red have exceeded their fair-shares of the planetary boundary, colonizing the atmospheric space that belongs to everyone else.2 The nations in green are still within their fair-shares, as of 2015, and have therefore contributed nothing to climate breakdown.
-This includes China, which as of 2015 had used 85% of its fair-share (but given the scale of China's current emissions, it is likely to have overshot this threshold in the years since).
+The nations in orange and red have exceeded their fair-shares of the planetary boundary, colonizing the atmospheric space that belongs to everyone else.2 The nations in green are still within their fair-shares, as of 2019, and have therefore contributed nothing to climate breakdown.

 It is important to note that, while emissions are normally calculated at the national level, these figures obscure significant class inequalities within countries.
 Responsibility for excess emissions ultimately belongs to the wealthy classes who have high lifestyle emissions, who disproportionately control the system of production and distribution, and who wield disproportionate power over national policy (see our entry on carbon inequality).